APM: New Relic vs Dynatrace Comparison

 Browser Behavior Monitoring

-Both Dynatrace and New relic provide insights into client-side browser response time behavior.
+Both Dynatrace and New Relic provide insights into client-side browser response time behavior.
 New Relic provides a largely aggregated view and highlights some specific slow-performing transactions, while Dynatrace provides a more transaction-level view.
-I would have loved the Dynatrace approach more if it provided more specifics such as “This JavaScript method is taking a long time” or ”This portion of page rendition is slow”.

 Understand Your Organization’s Requirements

 What makes New Relic a compelling offer?
-In a word: Pricing.
-Dynatrace has a very hefty price tag compared to New Relic.
+In a word, pricing.
+Dynatrace has a hefty price tag compared to New Relic.
 My advice is to carefully consider whether the more advanced features provided by Dynatrace are required by your organization.
 Perhaps the less expensive New Relic has strong enough capabilities to meet the needs of your organization.
+Additionally, you can view TrustRadius’ comparison page on the two products here, or take a look at the observability software category on TrustRadius for additional software options.